Back to home

 Can they be used together?

-Yes, and often it's worth it: Plannerly to write the BEP and contract the scope at the start; MIDP Manager to execute and track delivery against ACC during the project.
+Yes, and often it's worth it: Plannerly to write the BEP, verify models or interact with the project's CDE; Kalma MIDP Manager to execute and track delivery against ACC during the project.
 They don't compete for the same minute of your day.

 Get started

-Join the MIDP Manager waitlist and build your first TIDP from a catalogue or by importing it from your ACC folders.
+Join the Kalma MIDP Manager waitlist and build your first MIDP from a catalogue, importing it from an existing list or reading it from your Forma/ACC® folders.

 Join the MIDP Manager waitlist